 - To promote EU and BY students' cooperation by conducting real-life problems solving projects by international student groups.

-The fulfilment of these objectives will lead to the change in pedagogical attitudes, approaches and methods of education in Belarus teachers, change in students' mindsets and their adaptability to society and market, get better possibilities of employment.
+The fulfilment of these objectives have led to the change in pedagogical attitudes, approaches and methods of education in Belarus teachers, change in students' mindsets and their adaptability to society and market, get better possibilities of employment.
 Some of the graduates will be able to start their own business.

 The project will achieve milestones: